Student Responsibility for Observing Policies

 The number 699, continuous enrollment, is reserved for master’s degree students in their final quarter who have registered for all their course work.
 Contact the Graduate School for further information.

-The numbers 137, 237, 337, 437, 537 are reserved for International Studies.
+The numbers 137, 237, 337, 437, 537 are reserved for Faculty-led Global Learning Programs.
 These courses are offered through the WWU International Studies program or through colleges.
-Contact the Office of International Programs and Exchanges, Miller Hall 208, for information.
+Contact the Education Abroad office, Miller Hall 208, for information.
 Repeatable with different subject matter.

 The numbers 300, 400, 500 are reserved to designate Directed Independent Study (1-15), enabling students to pursue, on an individual basis, topics not covered by the curriculum.